luancvieira/image-denoising/README.md

 # Micro-CT Image Denoising Models

-Clean model code for the fast micro-CT denoising experiments described in:

 **Article:** `ARTICLE_LINK_PLACEHOLDER`

 This repository contains only model and workflow code.
 It does not include the article PDF, datasets, generated outputs, or pretrained weights.